jmcvetta/neoism/README.md

 that your changes do not decrease test coverage.
 I.e. if you add new features, also add corresponding new tests.

+For fastest response when submitting an Issue, please create a failing test case to demonstrate the problem.

 # Support